TheMythologist/tp/docs/DeveloperGuide.md

    1. Test case: `mark 4 e/`<br>
       Expected: The attendance status of the fourth student is updated to 'Excused'.
 The status message confirms the successful mark.

+1. Marking present for a student who is already marked as present
+   1. Prerequisites: There is at least 1 student in the displayed list.
+The first student in the list is already marked as present.
+   1. Test case: `mark 1 p/`
+      Expected: The attendance status is not changed.
+A status message explaining that the student is already marked as present appears.

 1. Marking attendance using Student ID
    1. Prerequisites: A student with ID "A0123456J" exists in the full list.